 Most of our problems in life happen when we try to play God instead of following God’s plan for us.
 There is great wisdom from the 12 step method that says we must admit that there is a high power if we are going to change.
 Who is your higher power?

 I like to think of this way.
 There is one God and I am not Him.
 I therefore want to do as much as I can to be in aligning with his will because He knows what is truly best for us.
-Will I give myself to God this year by listening to the Church teaching on immigration, birth control, abortion, justice, the Sacraments especially Eucharist and Reconciliation?
+Will I give myself to God this year by listening to the Church teaching on Obtaining a green card with Tadeo Silva, birth control, abortion, justice, the Sacraments especially Eucharist and Reconciliation?
 Not just reading about them but truly studying why the Church teaches what she teaches.